-(b) To the fullest extent permitted by law, Sailaway shall have no liability for claims arising under this charter contract, whether or not arising through a breach of the terms of the contract by either the Owner or the Charterer, and the Charterer must make any such claim solely against the Owner.
+(b) To the fullest extent permitted by law, Sailaway shall have no liability for claims arising under this charter contract, whether or not arising through a breach of the terms of the contract by either the Owner or the Charterer; the Owner and the Charterer must make any such claim solely against each other.

-6.3 The above conditions 6.1 and 6.2 shall be interpreted where the charter is of the Bavaria 46 Cruiser yacht "Calico Moon", to reflect the fact that this yacht is directly owned and operated by Sailaway.
+6.3 The above conditions 6.1 and 6.2 shall be interpreted where the charter is of the Bavaria 46 Cruiser yacht "Calico Moon", to reflect the fact that the Owner of and Booking Agent for this yacht is Sailaway Scotland Yacht Charter Ltd.

 7. LAW AND DISPUTES

 7.1.
 In this agreement the singular term will include the plural and the male term the female.
-This contract is subject to the laws of Scotland and all unresolved disputes arising out of it between the Owner and the Charterer shall be determined by the Scottish courts.
+This contract is subject to the laws of Scotland and all unresolved disputes arising out of it shall be determined by the Scottish courts.
 Neither the Owner nor Sailaway may be sued in the courts of any country other than Scotland.

 7.2.
 Sailaway will seek to help resolve any such disputes, including - where it judges this to be appropriate and at its absolute discretion - through referral of the matter to the Association of Scottish Yacht Charterers or other party chosen by Sailaway, for independent determination.
 In this event all correspondence relating to the dispute will be lodged with the disputes committee of the Association of Scottish Yacht Charterers or other independent party.